First measurements of remoTES cryogenic calorimeters: easy-to-fabricate particle detectors for a wide choice of target materials: Conclusion

 \section{Conclusion}

-We successfully operated two \textit{remoTES} detectors using a Si and a TeO$_2$ absorber in above-ground measurements, achieving baseline resolutions of \unit[87.8]{eV} and \unit[193.5]{eV}, respectively.
+The \textit{remoTES} is an alternative design of the TES coupling to the absorber in a cryogenic calorimeter.
+It can be used in combination with delicate absorber materials such as NaI, which cannot withstand the process of direct TES fabrication.
+In this work we presented the successful operation of two \textit{remoTES} detector prototypes using a Si and a TeO$_2$ absorber in above-ground measurements, achieving baseline resolutions of \unit[87.8]{eV} and \unit[193.5]{eV}, respectively.
 We observed two event classes with distinctively different pulse shapes in each detector, which result from particle interactions in the absorber and in the wafer of the TES.
 Additionally, a third event class was visible in the TeO$_2$ measurement, which featured a very low rate and long decay time, consistent with hits in the gold pad glued onto the TeO$_2$ absorber.
-These results show that \textit{remoTES} detectors meet the requirements of rare event searches and tiny energy depositions: the design yields a low recoil energy threshold, since the phonon propagation from the absorber to the sensor is not hindered as much as in "composite-type" detectors.
-Additionally, the \textit{remoTES} prevents the undesirable collection of scintillation light in the wafer and also provides a handle on pulse shape discrimination via modification of the Au link between the absorber and the TES.
-Absorber materials that required the use of a carrier crystal in the past can now be operated without such a crystal by simply adding a gold interface.
-The separately fabricated wafer-TES is easier to produce than the combined system of absorber crystal, carrier and TES, and can even be reused with a different target -- this implies an improved reproducibility for \textit{remoTES} detectors with respect to their carrier design counterparts, and greatly facilitates comparisons between different absorber materials.
-In summary, our results show that the TES technology can be successfully used with almost any absorber material.
-Even for "standard" absorbers, the use of a \textit{remoTES} would avoid exposing the material to fabrication processes, thus preserving the initial radiopurity of the absorber crystal.
+We already performed first measurements with NaI absorbers which are subject of future publications.
+Compared to ``composite-type" detectors, the \textit{remoTES} improves phonon propagation from the absorber to the sensor, if absorber and carrier are made of different materials (\cite{schaffner2015particle}).
+This design additionally prevents the undesirable collection of scintillation light in the carrier.
+Furthermore, the separately fabricated wafer-TES can be reused with a different target -- this implies an improved reproducibility for \textit{remoTES} detectors with respect to their carrier design counterparts, and greatly facilitates comparisons between different absorber materials.
+In summary, our results show that the TES technology can be successfully used with almost any absorber material, and that \textit{remoTES} detectors are well suited for cryogenic rare event searches.
+Indeed, absorber materials that required the use of a carrier crystal in the past can now be operated without such a crystal by simply adding a gold interface.
+Even for ``standard" absorbers, the use of a \textit{remoTES} avoids exposing the material to fabrication processes, thus preserving the initial radiopurity and lattice condition of the absorber crystal.